 As part of the Master Drainage Plan Line 16 Storm Drain Project (MDP Line 16), the District provided the design, bidding, and construction of the replacement pipeline.
-Said segments are located at Grand Avenue, and the District provided all work to avoid direct conflicts with the storm drain project, which included the locating of approximately 1,350 LF of 6", 8", and 12" pipelines.
-As a joint partner, the District continues to assist Riverside County Flood Control, and Water Conservation District (RCFC&WCD) with review and oversight for grading related to the Project outlined within the District's Noble Creek Recharge Facility Phase 2.
+Said segments are located at Grand Avenue, and the District provided all work to avoid direct conflicts with the storm drain project, which included locating approximately 1,350 LF of 6", 8", and 12" pipelines.
+As a joint partner, the District continues to assist Riverside County Flood Control and Water Conservation District (RCFC&WCD) with review and oversight for grading related to the project outlined within the District's Noble Creek Recharge Facility Phase 2.

-As BCVWD continued to implement its cybersecurity program earnestly, the District continued to implement its Cybersecurity Program.
+As BCVWD implements IT protection plans, the District continues implementing its Cybersecurity Program.
 The program included upgrading and deploying cybersecurity technical controls, testing applications and technologies, and using artificial intelligence to identify security threats and systems that ensure a safe and effective workplace and safeguard customer information.
 The District also continued to conduct a Cybersecurity Awareness Training Program, improving the cybersecurity posture.

 The District continued to maintain working relationships with regional stakeholders, including the City of Beaumont, the San Gorgonio Pass Water Agency (SGPWA), Yucaipa Valley Water District (YVWD), the City of Banning, San Gorgonio Pass Regional Water Alliance (SGPRWA), the County of Riverside, Riverside County Flood Control & Water Conservation District, Riverside Local Agency Formation Commission (LAFCO), and others.
-The District also continues collaborating with said agencies to participate with emergency personnel responding to mud and debris flow events from the Apple/ El Dorado burn scar.
+The District also continues collaborating with said agencies by participating with emergency personnel in responding to mud and debris flow events from the Apple/ El Dorado burn scar.

-In the continuing pages, there are numerous accomplishments outlined per Department to get a closer look at the achievements of the District and its consumers.
-These accomplishments provide a significant outlook that the BOD and BCVWD staff are dedicated to the progression and financial sustainability of the District.
+In the following pages, the Department outlines numerous accomplishments to provide a closer look at the achievements of the District and its consumers.
+These accomplishments demonstrate that the BOD and BCVWD staff are dedicated to the progression of the District's reliable service and financial sustainability of the District.

 The District's budget is a financial summary outlining the District's day-to-day operations.
 The District consists of Engineering, Finance & Administration, Information Technology, and Operations Departments, all of which serve at the General Manager's pleasure.